EXOTIC PLANTS EXHIBITION

 collection of azaleas and camellias from Romania, remarkable through

 their age and size.
-In order to capture the decorative qualities
+In order to capture the decorative qualities of

-Chinese and Japanese Gardens.
+and Japanese Gardens.

 In the online presentations, the public can admire

-several other specific vegetal elements, especially conifers and
+several other specific vegetal elements, especially conifers and exotic

-to places that wait to be discovered.
+wait to be discovered.

-A new approach in this year’s editions is
+A new approach in this year’s editions is the

-the dry Asian garden, with specific elements such as
+dry Asian garden, with specific elements such as

-suggests the calm and full of mystery waters.
+the calm and full of mystery waters.

 Also present this year are the vertical green walls

-made from exotic plants, decorative through their leaves, which
+made from exotic plants, decorative through their leaves, which suggest

-suggest specific symbols of the East-Asian region: the
+specific symbols of the East-Asian region:

-and the camellia.
+the lotus and the camellia.

 Numerous other species and horticultural varieties